paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-081-general.md

   (B) *Large passenger vessel.—* — The term “large passenger vessel” means a vessel of more than 70,000 gross tons, as measured under [section 14302 of this title](./chapter-143-convention-measurement.md#section-14302), with capacity for at least 2,000 passengers and documented with a coastwise endorsement under chapter 121 of this title.

+**(l) Noncitizen National Defined.—** In this section, the term “noncitizen national” means an individual described in section 308 of the Immigration and Nationality Act ([8 U.S.C.
+1408](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1408&num=0&edition=prelim)).

 ### Statutory Notes

 | Historical and Revision Notes |  |